SurabhiTadvalkar/Task-Scheduler-CS100-Final-Group-Project/README.md

 q-I’m done entering info

 The user wants to create a simple subtask for their project, so they will enter “s” \
-Then the setCommand() method from the menu class and will set the private variable TaskCommand* setCommand to the addsimpletaskConcrete Command class.
+Then the setCommand() method from the menu class and will set the private variable TaskCommand* setCommand to the addsimpletask concrete command class.
-causing execute() from the addsimpletask Concrete Command class to be called and setting a new Task object inside the vector of the project
+causing execute() from the addsimpletask concrete command class to be called and setting a new Task object inside the vector of the project
 Then the user will see the Task menu from the method simpleMenu() from the Menu class
 n-name *you must enter a name
 d-description